Visma-Data-Science/analytics-case/README.md

 We are super happy to have you considering a position within analytics.
 The case below should hopefully give you a little insight into some of the data you will analyze at the company.

 ## Introduction
 Visma has a central service collecting user behaviour.
 The reason is because there is a big focus on understanding user needs and intent.
 To accomplish this we utilize [Snowplow](https://github.com/snowplow) open source, Google Cloud services, and [Dataform](https://dataform.co/).
-A big part to deliver this offering is through Google BigQuery where all of our data is stored.
+A big part to deliver this offering is through Google BigQuery where most of our data is stored.
 BigQuery uses a SQL inspired syntax to query the data.

 What is Snowplow?
 All in all, it is a service that tracks, collects and stores behavioral data in a database (read more [here](https://snowplowanalytics.com/)).